 Sharing trending ads and sector news are great ways to demonstrate you’re in the loop with what’s happening.

-They also encourage debate which equals great engagement and your posts getting seen in more feeds.
-As a marketing agency or advanced marketer, you need to know the latest trends in your sector.
+They also encourage debate which equals more engagement and your posts getting seen in more feeds.
+As a marketing agency or advanced marketer, you need to know the latest social trends in your sector.

 You don’t need to author articles, but you can post updates, ask questions or share social media screenshots.